Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 Nothing is more expensive than a missed opportunity” — H. Hackson Brown, JR.

-“Share the sh1t out of this, tag 25 friends, like this page to win a bag of crisps!“ Right.
+“Share the sh1t out of this, tag 25 friends, and like this page to win a bag of crisps!“ Right.

 So, why is your Facebook feed littered with these ‘like, comment, share ‘n tag‘ competitions?